-The method for approaching the definition of baseline levels of organic compounds in the materials is based on an examination of nearby soil in regional areas.
-This method is being used to define baseline and more likely to reflect the regional level of baseline contamination, they do pose some analytical difficulties because of their normally low organic carbon content.
+The method for approaching the definition of baseline levels of organic compounds in the materials is based on an examination of the contents of the sediments in the dumping site of a specific organic material.
+This method is being used to define baseline and more likely to reflect the level of baseline contamination, they do pose some analytical difficulties because of their normally low organic carbon content.
 These analytical difficulties can be overcome by the use of increased sample sizes to ensure the analysis of a larger quantity of organic matter.

-The procedure consists of obtaining a few representative samples of the closest reference soil in which a range of commonly-occurring synthetic organic compounds and total organic carbon are determined.
+The procedure consists of obtaining a few representative samples of the sediments in which a range of commonly-occurring synthetic organic compounds and total organic carbon are determined.
 The selection of the specific synthetic compounds should be made primarily on the basis of local and regional sources of such organic compounds.
 Ideally, it should include some petroleum hydrocarbons, some polycyclic aromatic hydrocarbons (PAHs) and a number of synthetic compounds or congeners of compound groups such as polychlorobiphenyls (PCBs).
 The baseline would then be represented by the relationship between each of the selected organic compounds and total organic carbon.

-A comparison of the ratios of organic compounds to total organic carbon in the materials to be dumped and reference soil then provides a basis for assessing the degree of local contamination of the materials.
+A comparison of the ratios of organic compounds to total organic carbon in the materials to be dumped and reference sediments then provides a basis for assessing the degree of local contamination of the materials.
 If the ratios are similar, say within a factor of 2, the subject materials would be of little concern in terms of damage or risks resulting from the organic chemicals present.